Edward Rosenthal: Biography

 During World War II, he served with the Seabees in Okinawa.
 Rosenthal was a founder of the Fairview-Greenburgh Day Care and Community Center.

-Personal life
+Personal life and death

-Rosenthal was married to Bea "Doris" Rosenthal; they had four children: Peter Rosenthal; Ellen Rosenthal Sarnoff; Patricia Rosenthal Cantor; and Carol Rosenthal Ross Maslow.
+Rosenthal was married to Bea "Doris" Rosenthal; they had four children: Peter, Ellen, Patricia and Carol.
 His first wife Beatrice Malawista Rosenthal died in childbirth with their child Carol in 1935.
-He died of leukemia at his home in White Plains, New York.
+He died on May 23, 1991, aged 87, of leukemia, at his home in White Plains, New York.
+His son-in-law Steve went on to become a businessman.